 Since cells use these metabolic networks for their survival, changes can have drastic effects on the cell's viability, so the trade-offs in metabolic engineering arise between the cell's ability to produce the substance and its natural survival needs.

-Metabolic engineering continues to evolve in efficiency and processes, aided by breakthroughs in the field of synthetic biology and in understanding metabolite damage and its repair or preemption.
-Researchers in synthetic biology optimize genetic pathways, which then influence cellular metabolic outputs.
-Recent decreases in the cost of synthesized DNA and development in genetic circuits help to influence the ability of metabolic engineering to produce the desired outcome.
+Metabolic engineering continues to evolve in efficiency and processes, aided by breakthroughs in the field of synthetic biology and in understanding metabolite damage and its repair or pre-emption.
+Researchers in synthetic biology optimise genetic pathways, which then influence cellular metabolic outputs.
+Recent decreases in the cost of synthesised DNA and the development of genetic circuits help to influence the ability of metabolic engineering to produce the desired outcome.